OpenBMB/Scicore-Omics/README.md

 | `model/modeling_minicpmv.py`         | Integrates the LLM, vision tower, resampler, NicheFormer, Gene Q-Former, and Gene Projector. |
 | `model/processing_minicpmv.py`       | Implements the processor that packages text, image, and gene inputs.                         |
 | `model/gene_tokenizer/`              | Contains gene-tokenization resources, vocabulary, and reference assets.                      |

-### Gene Branch

-The gene branch follows five main steps:

-1. Gene expression is tokenized into a gene-token sequence.
-2. `NicheFormerModel` encodes the sequence into contextual gene embeddings.
-3. `GeneQFormerBiomedBERT` compresses variable-length gene embeddings into a fixed number of query tokens.
-4. `GeneProjector` maps query outputs into the LLM hidden space.
-5. The projected gene embeddings are inserted into the LLM input embedding stream at the gene placeholder span.

-### Image Branch

-The image branch follows the MiniCPM-V-style visual encoding path:

-1. Histology images are processed by the vision tower.
-2. Visual features are compressed through the image resampler.
-3. The resulting image embeddings are inserted into the LLM input sequence at the image placeholder span.

-### Language Interface

-After image and gene features are projected into the LLM hidden space, SciCore-Omics keeps the standard autoregressive language-model interface.
-This makes it possible to use natural-language prompts for biological reasoning, question answering, and description generation.

 ---